iCliniq Logo

 • Mental stress.
 It affects the interpersonal relationship with the partner.

 • Physical stress.
-It can interrupt the general health patterns.
+It can interrupt general health patterns.

-• Having a family member with interstitial cystitis may increase an individual's risk of getting interstitial cystitis.
+• A family member with interstitial cystitis may increase an individual's risk of getting interstitial cystitis.

-The exact cause of interstitial cystitis is not known correctly.
+The exact cause of interstitial cystitis has yet to be discovered correctly.
 It is usually multifactorial.
-It may also be due to autoimmune reaction, genetics, infection, or allergic response.
+It may also be due to an autoimmune reaction, genetics, infection, or allergic response.

-• People with interstitial cystitis may also have a defect in the protective lining of the bladder.
+• People with interstitial cystitis may also have a defect in the bladder's protective lining.
 Any leakage or damage in the epithelium may allow the toxic substances in urine to irritate the bladder.
 This defect in the bladder may allow the irritating substances in the urine to enter by penetrating the bladder directly.

 • A specific type of inflammatory cell known as a mast cell tends to release histamine and other chemicals.
 These chemicals can cause interstitial cystitis.